-- The promise should be grounded in reality.
-If your promise isn’t grounded in reality, you may end of hiring employees that don’t fit and who ultimately leave.
+The promise should be grounded in reality.
+If your promise isn’t grounded in reality, you may end up hiring employees that don’t fit and who ultimately leave.

-Convey your message broadly: Job seekers will check out a number of sources to find out about your spa or massage practice.
-Be sure that your job postings on whatever online or print sources you use include information about your mission, culture and the type of work environment you provide.
+Job seekers will check out several sources to find out about your spa or massage practice.
+Be sure that your job postings on whatever online or print sources you use include information about your mission, culture, and the type of work environment you provide.
 Your website career section also should reflect your employment brand.

-Leverage social media: Use your Facebook, LinkedIn, Twitter accounts and other social networks to advertise job openings.
-Also use social media to make announcements about your spa or massage practice regarding new hires, expanded services, volunteer work in the community, partnerships and any other news or announcements that help candidates understand your company values and what drives your business.
+Use your Facebook, LinkedIn, Twitter accounts, and other social networks to advertise job openings.
+Also, use social media to make announcements about your spa or massage practice regarding new hires, expanded services, volunteer work in the community, partnerships, and any other news or announcements that help candidates understand your company values and what drives your business.

-Apply for awards: If your community has “Best Places to Work” awards, apply for one.
-Also look for other types of business awards for best small business, best customer service or leadership.
-When you win an award, make an announcement on social media, post something on your website, include the message in recruitment ads and posts nd send out a press release to local business press and trade magazines.
+If your community has “Best Places to Work” awards, apply for one.
+Also, look for other types of business awards for best small business, best customer service, or leadership.
+When you win an award, make an announcement on social media, post something on your website, include the message in recruitment ads and posts, and send out a press release to local business press and trade magazines.

-Use your employees as ambassadors: If you have a monthly newsletter, highlight an employee each month talking about what it means to work at your spa or massage practice.
-If your employees attend training classes and seminars, prepare them to talk about your employment brand to others who may be looking for work or to change jobs.
+If you have a monthly newsletter, highlight an employee each month talking about what it means to work at your spa or massage practice.
+If your employees attend training classes and seminars, prepare them to talk about your employment brand to others looking for work or changing jobs.

 Attracting the right talent is critical to your spa or massage practice.
-Make sure that your employment brand stands to attract the type of professionals and administrative staff that makes your business stand out.
+Ensure that your employment brand stands to attract the type of professionals and administrative staff that makes your business stand out.